Swofty-Developments/HypixelSkyBlock/README.md

 Most parts about downloading and setting up files will be automated for you, but you will need to add the following files to the `configuration` folder:

-- Download the [world files for the Hub and Island worlds](https://www.mediafire.com/file/5oko5y8h7uj6i9z/world.zip/file).
-Make sure they are named as **world.zip**
+- Download the [world files for the Hub and Island worlds](https://www.mediafire.com/file/xxnxgkqejlh17fn/HypixelRecreationWorlds.zip/file).
+And rename it to **world.zip**

 - In your configuration file Remove the default `resources.json` and rename `resources.json.docker` to `resources.json`